 The biggest culprit driving this climate crisis is burning fossil fuels for energy.
 These polluting energy sources dump added greenhouse gases, especially carbon dioxide, into the atmosphere.
 That, in turn, traps more and more heat radiating from Earth toward space.

 About one-third of U.S. carbon emissions result from burning fossil fuels for electricity to power homes and buildings.
 Solar energy is perhaps one of the most obvious answers to reducing this pollution and easing this greenhouse effect.

-- has geothermal energy reserves that are just beginning to be tapped.
+- Geothermal energy reserves are just beginning to be tapped.

-The bottom line is that people want the ability to power their homes and get around without stoking disasters like the brush fires burning through Australia.
-Sunlight is an eternal, nonpolluting source of energy, and SunPower has almost 35 years of experience helping customers harness it to reduce their carbon footprint and help save money on their electric bills.
+The bottom line is that people want to power their homes and get around without stoking disasters like the brush fires burning through Australia.
+Sunlight is an eternal, nonpolluting energy source, and SunPower has almost 35 years of experience helping customers harness it to reduce their carbon footprint and help save money on their electric bills.
 Visit sunpower.com or call 1-800-SunPower to find out more.

 1 Based on datasheet review of websites of top 20 manufacturers per IHS, as of May 2019.